noahjahn/docker-workshop/docs/compose.md

 Where `bun` is the keyed service name.

 ::: tip
-By default, `docker compose run` already allocates a psuedo-TTY, so it doesn't need to be explicitly specified.
+By default, `docker compose run` already allocates a pseudo-TTY, so it doesn't need to be explicitly specified.
 :::

 ::: tip